-Every individual going through a relationship breakdown with deal with this in their own way.
+Every individual going through a relationship breakdown will deal with this in their own way.
 Some prefer to carry on as though nothing has happened, others find it cathartic to talk to someone about their problems.
 It’s fair to say that anyone going through a separation or divorce is going to experience a series of emotional stages post-breakdown.
 These could range from anger and depression to fear and frustration.
 All perfectly normal feelings and reactions to an emotionally difficult situation.
 It’s important to recognise these feelings but to try and stay positive.
 Sometimes the support of friends and family is enough to see a person through, others may need more help such as counselling or medical advice.

 In addition to addressing the emotional difficulties, it is also important to deal with the practical matters.
-Get some financial advice, get welfare benefits advice and most importantly, get specialist legal advice.
+Get some financial advice, find out about welfare benefits and most importantly, get specialist legal advice.
 Believe it or not, good advice from a solicitor can go a long way to alleviating fears and stress.
 You will no longer feel like you’re going into the unknown and although it is a daunting time, having an experienced solicitor by your side can be a godsend.